 But why dedicate so much time, talent and investment to reimagining a humble muni short course?

 The barriers to learning golf are real.
 The game is hard.
 Equipment and coaching can be expensive.
 Dress codes are intimidating.
 Practice facilities can be sterile and unfriendly.
-Club culture can perpetuate race and gender issues.

 Introducing a beginner to the game at even a mundane eighteen hole golf course is the equivalent of teaching someone to ski by sending them down a triple black diamond run.
 New golfers who have the opportunity to cut their teeth at a fun short course are the fortunate few.
 The combination of playing golf in a natural setting and seeing one’s ball react to ground contours cannot be replicated at a driving range or in a simulator.